Rules

 Errata

-Should you believe that a problem contains an error that makes it impossible to solve, or that an error has been made in the automated grading of your answers, please contact the organising team at [email protected], or submit a ticket on the competition Discord server immediately.
-However, we will not entertain requests to explain certain terms, diagrams or concepts used.
+Should you believe that a problem contains an error that makes it impossible to solve, or that an error has been made in the automated grading of your answers, please email the organising team at [email protected], or submit a ticket on the official competition Discord server immediately.
+Note that we will not entertain requests to explain scientific terms, diagrams or concepts used.

 Final Remarks